foscia-dev/foscia/website/docs/digging-deeper/implementations/core.md

 :::tip

-`MapRegistry` is provided as the default registry in `makeRegistry`.
+`makeMapRegistryWith` is used as the default registry factory in `makeRegistry`.
 You can use it to
 [**register your models**](/docs/digging-deeper/actions/models-registration)
 when necessary.